adevinta/security-overview/README.md

-It works by supporting two scenarios:
+It works by supporting three scenarios:

 1. Generate and optionally upload a report.